audiokinetic/Gyms/Documentation/Gyms/README.md

 ### Using the Sequencer to Animate Wwise Objects

 - _Folder: `3-Advanced/AdvancedSequencer`_
+- Using the sequencing system to interact with Wwise Events and Objects

+- _Folder: `3-Advanced/AdvancedSequencer/AdvancedSequencerPlain`_
+- Using the sequencing system to post Wwise Events

+- _Folder: `3-Advanced/AdvancedSequencer/AdvancedSequencerSpatialized`_
-- Using the sequencing system to drive Wwise Events, Game Parameters, and Switches.
+- Using the sequencing system to drive Wwise Events and Game Parameters

 ### Using Event Callbacks to Retrieve Markers (Subtitles)